turboMaCk/glue/README.md

 [`Cmd.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Cmd#map),
 [`Sub.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#map)
 and [`Html.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map).
-`Glue` uses really thin abstraction over so it's easy to plug it in and out.
+`Glue` is just thin abstraction over these functions so it's easy to plug it in and out.
 It's fair to say that `Glue` is an alternative to [elm-parts](http://package.elm-lang.org/packages/debois/elm-parts/latest), but uses a different approach (no better or worse) for composing isolated pieces/modules together.